 On February 12, 1886, Liddell confronted the Brown brothers and accused them of intentionally spilling the molasses on Moore.
 An argument ensued, but bystanders intervened before the confrontation became physical.
 Later that evening, Liddell confronted the brothers a second time after he heard they were talking negatively about him.
 This time, the argument ended with shots fired and all three men wounded, though not seriously.

 Though no one knows who fired the first shot, the Brown brothers pressed charges against Liddell for attempted murder.
-The whites in Carrollton were not pleased that a black person would actually had the audacity to charge a white person with a crime.
+The whites in Carrollton were not pleased that a black person had the audacity to charge a white person with a crime.

 On March 17, 1886, the day of the trial, over fifty armed white men stormed the courtroom and opened fire on the Brown brothers and the other blacks in attendance.
 Some blacks tried to escape by jumping out the second floor windows but were shot by armed white men waiting outside the courthouse.
 Both Brown brothers were killed along with twenty-one other blacks during the massacre.
 It is unknown how many others died later from bullet wounds.
 All victims of the Carroll County massacre were black; no whites were injured.